danilodioliveira/danilodioliveira/README.md

 In addition, I am also part of the Meigaron´s DS Community, a place where we solve real business case projects every month.

+## Projects:

+Here you can find my a short list if my projects in Data Science.

+- Rossmann Predict Sales: Deploy a machine learning model using Heroku cloud plataform. the model predicts the next 6 weeks of income for all the Rossmann´s stores.

 <!--